 How and When should you approach designing a Redis module for your system?
 Even though Redis modules have been available for over a year and there is plenty of interest in the possibilities this meta-feature enables, there was little to no adoption of modules written by Redis users to satisfy unique needs.
-I believe this is mostly due to inability to decern when where and how these modules can be beneficial and difficulty assessing the cost of development of such modules.
+I believe this is mostly due to inability to discern when, where, and how these modules can be beneficial and difficulty assessing the cost of development of such modules.
 In this talk, I will present the audience with the tools to understand the conditions under which migrating existing code to a Redis module can (or can't) improve performance and user experience while assisting in containing costs, and how to make use of such.
-This talk revolves around two the essential concepts: 1 Three common use cases (all of which are from real-life scenarios) 2.
+This talk revolves around two the essential concepts: 1.
+Three common use cases (all of which are from real-life scenarios) 2.
 Methods and techniques to quickly migrate existing codebase into module form.

 Gonzalo Garcia, Etermax

 Esteban Masoero, Technical Owner of the Platform team, Etermax

 New session description: Etermax, a mobile gaming company and the creator behind such popular hits like Pictionary and Trivia Crack, is the leading company in Latin America for social games.
 We’ve emerged as an industry model in cross platform game development for the region.
 With a total of 300 million installs, 20 million daily active users and a peak usage of up to 25 million users for our most popular games, our company has grown exponentially and greatly benefited from Redis Enterprise’s high scalability and storage capabilities.

 Fail-Safe Starvation-Free Durable Priority Queues in Redis